ADA110/whatsapp-mcp/SETUP_GUIDE.md

 ./start_mcp_server.sh
 ```

-### Step 3: Configure Claude Desktop or Cursor
+### Step 3: Configure Cursor

-The installer automatically creates configuration files, but you may need to restart your AI assistant.
+The installer automatically creates the configuration file, but you may need to restart Cursor.

-**For Claude Desktop:**
-- Restart Claude Desktop
-- You should see WhatsApp as an available integration

 **For Cursor:**
 - Restart Cursor